 5. Configure the TimeMachine shared volume

-Because we want to use the Ubuntu machine as a backup server for Time Machine you should define a second volume just for Time Machine.
+Because we want to use the Ubuntu machine as a backup server for Time Machine you should define a volumes just for Time Machine.

-Create a new folder in your home directory first and name it TimeMachine (or anything you like).
-Then add the following line to your AppleVolumes.default.
+Using the folder you created earlier i.e. /pathtotimemachinebackupfolder add the following line to your AppleVolumes.default.
 This is one line so be sure that there’s no line break in your AppleVolumes.default file:

 usedots option: This is required if you want to use invisible files and folders (those starting with a dot in the name).
 Otherwise afpd would encode them as :2e which is bad if you have to use invisible files (like .htaccess).
 Personally I cannot get this to work, I can't figure out why at the moment and I'm still looking into it.
 I've omitted this and my time machine backups are eventually working but dots are converted to hex.